Last Updated on 16th August 2018 by Sophie Nadeau

 Top summer destinations include Provence (this French region is filled with mountains, secret beaches, and vineyards to visit), Greek islands (perfect for soaking up summer sun and history simultaneously), and road trips through the UK (summer is quite literally the only time of the year where the UK gets great weather and it’s not raining!)

-Visit if you like: Beaches, long sunny days, amazing weather, if you don’t mind queuing to see some of the more iconic European attractions, open-air cafés, and a summer vibe.
+Visit Europe in the summer if you like: Beaches, long sunny days, amazing weather, if you don’t mind queuing to see some of the more iconic European attractions, open-air cafés, and a summer vibe.

 Europe in the Fall